Enduro Cup

-The Enduro Cup (formally known as the Pirtek Enduro Cup for sponsorship reasons), was an award given out to the highest points scorers over the three endurance events in Supercars; the Sandown 500, Bathurst 1000 and the Gold Coast 600.
+The Enduro Cup is an award given out to the highest points scorers over the endurance events in Supercars, currently The Bend 500 and the Bathurst 1000.
+The Cup was previously awarded from 2013 to 2019 before being relaunched in 2025.

-Format

-Qualifying for the Sandown 500 involved a twenty-minute session followed by a pair of 60 km "qualifying races" held on Saturday.
-The grid for the first race was based on the qualifying session; the grid for the second race was based on the results of the first.
-The results of the second race determined the grid for the main race on Sunday.
-Co-drivers were mandated to compete in the first of the qualifying races with the main driver in the second.
-The Bathurst 1000 featured a single forty-minute qualifying session on Friday afternoon followed by a top ten shootout on Saturday.
-The Gold Coast 600 had two thirty-minute qualifying sessions, one each on Saturday and Sunday, with the Saturday session followed by a top ten shootout.
-The Sandown 500 and Bathurst 1000 both had a twenty-minute warm-up session on Sunday morning.

-The Sandown 500 and the Bathurst 1000 featured single races held on Sunday, at 500 km and 1000 km in length respectively.
-The Gold Coast 600 consisted of two 300 km races with one held on Saturday and one on Sunday.
-For each of these races, each driver in every car was mandated to drive at least one third of the total race distance.

 Background

 From 1981 to 1986 and in 1990 and 1991, the Australian Endurance Championship was held for touring cars over several races per year, however unlike today was not a part of that year's Australian Touring Car Championship.
 As per the Enduro Cup, the Sandown 500 and Bathurst 1000 regularly featured as championship rounds, and some years also had an event on the Gold Coast, at Surfers Paradise International Raceway.
 Allan Moffat and Jim Richards were the only two-time championship winners in this era.

-The Pirtek Enduro Cup was launched in 2013 as a way to link together the series' three two-driver endurance events.
+The Enduro Cup was launched in 2013 as a way to link together the series' three two-driver endurance events.
 These races are Australia's traditional two endurance races, the Sandown 500 and Bathurst 1000, and the Gold Coast 600, which switched to a two-driver, two-race endurance format in 2010.
 From 2010 to 2012, the Gold Coast 600 required teams to use an international driver to accompany the local series regulars.
 In 2013, this requirement was dropped and teams could now pick the same driver for all three events.
 To accompany this, the Enduro Cup was introduced, as a championship within a championship.
-The award is sponsored by Pirtek, who had previously sponsored the successful Stone Brothers Racing as a title sponsor from 1998 to 2005.
+The award was sponsored from 2013 to 2019 by Pirtek, who had previously sponsored the successful Stone Brothers Racing as a title sponsor from 1998 to 2005.
 A collection of Pirtek hose fittings were used to create the trophy awarded to the winners.